0cyn/ktool/docs/source/ktool.rst

    .. py:attribute:: ivarname

       Name of the ivar backing this property

+   .. py:method:: serialize() -> dict

+      Return image metadata as a dictionary of json-serializable keys and objects

 Ivar
 =================================